uptane/uptane-standard/uptane-standard.md

 ### The Timestamp role {#timestamp_role}

 A repository's Timestamp role SHALL produce and sign metadata indicating whether there are new metadata or images on the repository.
-It MUST do so by signing the metadata about the Snapshot metadata file.
+It SHALL do so by signing the metadata about the Snapshot metadata file.

 ## Metadata structures {#meta_structures}

 Uptane's security guarantees all rely on properly created metadata that follows a designated structure.
 The Uptane Standard **does not** mandate any particular format or encoding for the metadata as a whole.
 ASN.1 (with any encoding scheme like BER, DER, XER, etc.), JSON, XML, or any other encoding format that is capable of providing the required structure MAY be used.

 However, string comparison is required as part of metadata verification.
-To ensure an accurate basis for comparing strings, all strings MUST be encoded in the Unicode Format for Network Interchange as defined in {{RFC5198}}, including normalization into Unicode Normalization Form C ({{NFC}}).
+To ensure an accurate basis for comparing strings, all strings SHALL be encoded in the Unicode Format for Network Interchange as defined in {{RFC5198}}, including normalization into Unicode Normalization Form C ({{NFC}}).

 The *Deployment Best Practices* ({{DEPLOY}}), Joint Development Foundation Projects, LLC, Uptane Series provides some examples of compliant metadata structures in ASN.1 and JSON.

 ### Common metadata structures {#common_metadata}

-Every public key MUST be represented using a public key identifier.
+Every public key SHALL be represented using a public key identifier.
 A public key identifier is EITHER all of the following:

 * The value of the public key itself (which MAY be, for example, formatted as a PEM string)
 * The public key cryptographic algorithm used by the key (such as RSA or ECDSA)